-- Wind: A strong wind can carry small rocks and this will help one rock to strike against another.
-Continuous collisions wear down the rocks into smaller pieces.
+- Wind: A strong wind can carry small rocks, and this makes stones to strike against another.
+Continuous collisions wear down the stones into smaller pieces.
 Winds also help to transfer soil from one place to another.

-- Living organisms: Plants, algae, lichens, etc. are different organisms which take part in the soil formation.
-The chemicals produced by lichens as well as the growth and penetration of roots of trees into the cracks in the rocks, all these mince the rocks into soil.
+- Living organisms: Plants, algae, lichens, are different organisms which take part in the soil formation.
+The chemicals produced by lichens as well as the growth and penetration of trees roots crack in the rocks, all these mince rocks into soil.

-Parent rock is rich in a variety of minerals; above factors help to break the rocks.
+The parent rock is rich in a variety of minerals; the above factors help to break the rocks.
 Thus, living organisms can use the dissolved mineral content in them.

 Richness of Minerals

-As air is a mixture of gases, a soil is a mixture of minerals and other matters.
-Soil may contain dead and decayed matter, microorganisms and other minerals which are useful for living organisms.
-All the organic matters like the dead and decayed content of the soil are called humus.
+As air is a mixture of gases, the soil is a mixture of minerals and other matters.
+Soil contains dead and decayed matter, microorganisms and other minerals which are useful for living organisms.
+All the organic matter, like the dead and rotten content of the soil, are called humus.
 This is a crucial factor that decides the fertility, texture and other characteristics of the soil.
 Based on the soil particle size, humus content and microorganisms present, the soil is divided into different types.
-The richness of minerals in a type of soil depends on the parent rock it was formed from.
+The richness of minerals in a type of soil depends on the parent rock it was formed.